 Introduction

 Accounting for over 6.5 billion cases and 1.4 million deaths in 2019, diarrheal diseases are a major cause of morbidity and mortality and exert a heavy burden on health care systems worldwide (1).
 As the severity of diarrheal disease can vary widely, accurately assessing dehydration status remains the most critical step in acute diarrhea management.
+Accurate assessment of dehydration status can reduce the morbidity and mortality that results from inappropriate hydration of patients.
+Episodes of acute diarrhea can lead to dehydration, and existing care guidelines, namely from the World Health Organization (WHO), base treatment on categorical estimates for fluid resuscitation.
+More specifically, patients with severe dehydration require immediate resuscitation with intravenous (IV) fluids, while those with moderate dehydration can safely treated with oral rehydration solution (ORS) and those without any dehydration can be provided with instructions for expectant management at home.
+Accurate assessment of dehydration status can thus improve the cost-effectiveness of diarrhea treatment by ensuring that ORS, which can be administered in an outpatient setting, is used for the treatment of appropriate patients instead of more costly IV fluids, which require inpatient beds and skilled nursing staff.

+ORS has been shown to reduce mortality from diarrheal illnesses by 93%, and is a less expensive treatment option compared than IV fluids in the management of dehydration, resulting in fewer admissions and shorter lengths of stay.
+To better understand the inpatient versus outpatient treatment costs of treating diarrheal disease, a cost analysis study in Bangladesh found that the average total societal cost of diarrhea illness per episode was $67.18, while inpatient and outpatient costs were $110.51 and $23.62 respectively with the average monthly income being $249.72 and overall cost burden being significantly higher for the poorest households compared to the richest quintile.
+Such studies highlight the necessity of accurate dehydration assessment.

-Episodes of acute diarrhea lead to dehydration, and existing care guidelines, namely from the World Health Organization (WHO), base treatment on categorical estimates for fluid resuscitation.he Novel, Innovative Research for Understanding Dehydration in Adults and Kids (NIRUDAK, meaning dehydrated in Bangla) model Unlike the WHO Integrated Management of Adolescent and Adult Illness (IMAI) algorithm, the NIRUDAK model employs clinical measurements as inputs into a machine learning model (2).
-Previous analyss demonstrated that the NIRUDAK outperforms the WHO algorithm in terms of accuracy and reliability (3).
-The aim of this study to compare the cost-effectiveness of the NIRUDAK model to WHO algorithm in treating patients over five years of age experiencing acute dehydration due to diarrhea.
+The Novel, Innovative Research for Understanding Dehydration in Adults and Kids (NIRUDAK, meaning dehydrated in Bangla) model was developed to more accurately assess the dehydration severity level of patients with acute diarrhea and avoid the potential sequelae of over or under resuscitation.
+Unlike the WHO Integrated Management of Adolescent and Adult Illness (IMAI) algorithm, the NIRUDAK model employs clinical measurements as inputs into a machine learning model (2).
+Previous analyses have demonstrated that the NIRUDAK model outperforms the current WHO algorithm in terms of accuracy and reliability (3).
+Employing more accurate clinical diagnostic models, like NIRUDAK, is especially critical in settings where resources are limited and the financial burden of treating acute diarrhea in an inpatient versus outpatient setting are significantly higher.
+The aim of this study is to compare the cost-effectiveness of the NIRUDAK model to the WHO algorithm in treating patients over five years of age experiencing acute dehydration due to diarrhea.
 This study represents the first comparison of the cost effectiveness of the NIRUDAK model and the WHO algorithm.

 Materials and Methods